 Ok, maybe enjoy isn’t the right word.
 Filing your taxes isn’t usually on the top of peoples’ list of favourite activities.
-But with a few pieces of advice you can get this time of year over and done with and start thinking about the fun stuff, like the sunshine that’s starting to come out a little more each day.
+But with our advice, you breeze through tax season (remember: April 30 is the deadline) and start thinking about the fun stuff, like the sunshine that’s starting to come out a little more each day.

 1. Make it easy on yourself

 Don’t wait until the last minute to start organizing your paperwork.
 Give yourself time to gather what you need.
 If you receive your tax receipts electronically, maybe create a specific folder on your computer and quickly save your documents as they come in.
 If you receive your statements in the mail, create a tax pile in a specific place in your house.
 It’s a simple step that will save you a lot of stress and time in the end.

 2. Know the forms you need to prepare

 Everyone’s filing will be different but some common things you’ll want to have ready include:

 - Employment insurance benefits

 - Old Age Security and CPP benefits

 - RRSP contribution receipts